raspberrypilearning/python-wild-wiggle-the-snake/en/step_1.md

 ### Tip

 Try changing the size of the circle or the colour.
-What happens if you move it left or right?

 </div>